 Grace Academy Homeschool Learning Center

-The mission of Grace Academy is to provide guidance, resources, and educational experiences that support and encourage homeschooling families to know, love, serve, and learn in community with one another.
+The mission of Grace Academy is to provide guidance, resources, and educational experiences that support and encourage home-centered education.

 - spark and develop a love of lifelong learning.

 - equip students with strong foundational academic skills.

 - furnish a safe and nurturing meeting space for our affiliate programs.

 - provide information about field trips, cultural events, and community service activities.

 - maintain controlled social opportunities for our children.